akaztp/web-project-guide/readme.md

 This guide pretends to be a comprehensive list of aspects to consider when developing a web project but not to go deep into explanations and details.
 There is lot of information about each aspect in the internet.

-Think of this guide as a list of things you have to take care or option to when developing a web project.
+Think of this guide as a list of things you have to take option or care when developing a web project.
+Use this guide as a starting point to your (or your client) project design.

 Also, this guide is a work in progress and, I guess, it will always be.